Devolution in England

 Should England have a Parliament?

-The system of local government in the UK is still based on the -tier system which was created in the 19th Century, based on county and borough councils and — at a lower level — district councils.
+The local government system in the UK is still based on the tier system created in the 19th Century, based on county and borough councils and — at a lower level — district councils.
 However, there have been numerous reorganizations since.
-Foe example, the Greater London Council — from 1965, and six other metropolitan councils followed for England's main urban areas (the West Midlands, South Yorkshire, West Yorkshire, Tyne and Wear, Greater Manchester and Merseyside).
+For example, the Greater London Council — from 1965, and six other metropolitan councils followed for England's main urban areas (the West Midlands, South Yorkshire, West Yorkshire, Tyne and Wear, Greater Manchester and Merseyside).
 These authorities were abolished by the Thatcher government in 1986 largely because they were Labour controlled.

 In the 1990s single tier of local government known as `unitary authorities' replaced the two tier structure in some areas.